tpoisot/tpoisot/README.md

-### Hi there 👋
+:wave: Hi!
+I'm Timothée Poisot (he/him)

 :mortar_board: I am a Quantitative & Computational Ecologist - https://poisotlab.io/
 :question: What does it means?
 :exclamation: I use machine learning and other data science tools to solve ecological problems

+:speech_balloon: Reach out on twitter [`@tpoi`](http://twitter.com/tpoi) or at `firstname.lastname@umontreal.ca`

 <!--
 **tpoisot/tpoisot** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.